 - 3.1 The Spatial Vision and Strategic Objectives of this Local Plan set out the overall strategy of how and where growth, renewal and regeneration will be distributed across the borough.
-To deliver this, Area Strategies provide detail on how different areas of the borough will accommodate change in line with the core planning principles set out in Chapter 2 of Placemaking, Inclusive Growth and People First. - 3.2 In the borough, the five town centres of Wandsworth, Clapham Junction, Putney, Tooting and Balham, together with the Roehampton Regeneration Area and the Vauxhall Nine Elms Battersea (VNEB) Opportunity Area are the principal locations for the provision of jobs and community services. - a place-based policy framework which supports the implementation of the borough-wide policies.
+To deliver this, Area Strategies provide detail on how different areas of the borough will accommodate change in line with the core planning principles set out in Chapter 2 of Placemaking, Inclusive Growth and People First. - 3.2 In the borough, the five town centres of Wandsworth, Clapham Junction, Putney, Tooting and Balham, together with the Roehampton Regeneration Area and the Vauxhall Nine Elms Battersea (VNEB) Opportunity Area are the principal locations for the provision of jobs and community services. - 3.3 The purpose of the Area Strategies is to provide a place-based policy framework which supports the implementation of the borough-wide policies.
 As such, the Area Strategies should be taken into account by planning applicants for the development of sites within the Area Strategies together with the borough-wide policies set out in Chapters 14 to 22 of this Local Plan, and any relevant supplementary planning documents, masterplans and opportunity area planning frameworks adopted by the Council as a material consideration in the determination of planning applications. - 3.4 The Area Strategies identify the features that should steer the design and planning of future development; outlining a series of growth, renewal and regeneration priorities tailored to each of the areas.
 The identification of the areas covered by the strategies has been informed by a comprehensive process involving the analysis of existing planning designations and uses, built form characteristics and the historical evolution of areas.
-Crucially, the process has also been informed by community engagement to ensure that the classification reflects those 'Places' recognised by local people. - 3.5 The Area Strategies relate to the following areas: - Wandsworth Town (including the Wandle Delta sub-area) - The Nine Elms Opportunity Area (including Battersea Design and Technology Quarter)

-- Clapham Junction and York Road/Winstanley Regeneration Area
+Crucially, the process has also been informed by community engagement to ensure that the classification reflects those 'Places' recognised by local people. - 3.5 The Area Strategies relate to the following areas: - Wandsworth Town (including the Wandle Delta sub-area) - The Nine Elms Opportunity Area (including Battersea Design and Technology Quarter) - Clapham Junction and York Road/Winstanley Regeneration Area

 - Putney

 - Tooting

 - The Roehampton and Alton Estate Regeneration Area

 - Balham

 - 3.6 In addition, recognising their strategic importance and the need to take a consistent approach to development, Area Strategies have also been prepared for:

 - Wandsworth's Riverside

 - The Wandle Valley

-- ach Area Strategy, though these should be used to understand the general geographic focus of the strategy in each place, rather than define hard and fast boundaries.
+- 3.7 Indicative areas are shown on the Policies Map for each Area Strategy, though these should be used to understand the general geographic focus of the strategy in each place, rather than define hard and fast boundaries.
 The changes that are expected to occur within the Area Strategy areas will impact upon their surrounding context, and the context should be considered in bringing changes forward.
 The Area Strategies provide the area of focus, however development outside of the areas would need to be cognisant of and have regard to them.